adsnjhfyeqw231eas/jenkins-k8s-pod-deployment/README.md

 - and add if you are running k8s on a seprate server then , then setup cloud/manage nodes and cloud and manually install only kubectl in jenkins instance ( no need to join k8s cluster)

+- on k8s server, cat ./kube/config and save it to laptop
+- setup k8s cloud with jenkins and test connection.

+- setup passwordless ssh between jenkins server's (jenkins user: /var/lib/jenkins/.ssh) and k8s server's (root user) and connect to generate known_hosts file.
+- create pipeline job and copy-paste jenkinsfile content as groovy script in the job
 - Finally run the job